-Primary data in this study through interviews obtained directly from bailiffs and clerks at the Banda Aceh City District Court.
+Primary data in this study through interviews obtained directly from bailiffs and clerks at the District Court of Banda Aceh City.
 Secondary data used in this research are books, articles, journals, theses and other documentation materials related to this research.
-The data will be analysed descriptively qualitatively, which is a method used to dissect a field phenomenon, both in the form of primary data and secondary data which will be arranged systematically after all the processed data has been collected.
+The data will be analyzed descriptively qualitatively, which is a method used to dissect a field phenomenon, both in the form of primary data and secondary data which will be arranged systematically after all the processed data has been collected.

-DISCUSSION
+RESULTS AND DISCUSSION